pandeySAN/IITB_Theme/README.md

 ## ⚙️ Configuration

-Access all custom settings from:
+All theme settings can be accessed via:

 ```
 Appearance → Settings → IITB Theme